Stable formulas in ordered structures: Introduction

 \section{Introduction}

 In recent years, we have seen rapid development of the neostability program which aims to extend the ideas of stability to other settings.
-Efforts have been made toward investigating weaker notions (NIP, simplicity, NSOP$_1$, NTP$_2$, etc), considering the stable components (stably dominated types, stables formulas, etc) in unstable theories, or a mix and match between these themes.
-In this paper, we are interested in stable formulas - also called ``stable relations" - in unstable theories, in other words, the local stability of these theories.
-This is an old direction which nevertheless continues to hold relevance with recent applications in combinatorics (\cite{ArtemSergei16}, \cite{ArtemSergei18}, \cite{GabeAnandCaroline18}, \cite{MalliarisShelah}).
-Stable formulas is related to Thorn forking \cite{thorn16} and is the subject of stable forking conjecture for simple theories (\cite{kim2001}, \cite{around}).
+Efforts have been made toward investigating weaker notions (NIP, simplicity, NSOP$_1$, NTP$_2$, etc), considering the stable components (stably dominated types, stables formulas, etc) in unstable theories, or a mix and match between these themes; see~\cite{tentzieg} for the relevant definitions (e.g. Section 8.2 for the stability related notions).
+In this paper, we are interested in stable formulas\textemdash also called ``stable relations''\textemdash in unstable theories, in other words, the local stability of these theories.
+This is an old direction which nevertheless continues to hold relevance with recent applications in combinatorics (\cite{ArtemSergei16}, \cite{distal-reg}, \cite{ArtemSergei18}, \cite{GabeAnandCaroline18}, \cite{MalliarisShelah}).
+Stable formulas is related to thorn-forking \cite{thorn16} and is the subject of stable forking conjecture for simple theories (\cite{kim2001}, \cite{around}).
 Surprisingly, not much attention have been paid to the down-to-earth problem of classifying stable formulas in frequently seen examples of unstable theory.
 Our goal here is to fill this gap for the most obvious unstable structures, those that involves an ordering.

 We know that ordering gives us unstability.
-The example below provides us with a slightly more general situation where we have unstability, namely, the formula define a ``large set'' with a ``slope''.
+The example below provides us with a slightly more general situation where we have unstability, namely, the formula defines a ``large set'' with a ``slope''.
 It also points out why ``large'' and having a ``slope'' is necessary.